What Makes a Great Onboarding Video? Examples, Best Practices, and What to Include

 The common thread?
 Each video is authentic, culture-driven, and people-focused, making it easy for audience to relate and connect with the content.

-Creating an onboarding video isn’t just about giving new hires the usual “welcome” spiel — it’s about helping them feel excited, informed, and ready to dive in.
-Here’s a quick checklist of what should be in your video to make sure it’s both effective and engaging:
+An onboarding video is never simply a welcoming presentation to the new hires.
+Though that is partially correct, the core of onboarding video is actually to help them feel excited, informed, and ready to dive in.
+Here's a quick checklist of what has to be in your onboarding video to make sure it's both effective and engaging:

 Overview of the company and values